 vMix

-vMix encoder is a software vision mixer available for the Windows operating system.
-Like most vision mixing software, it allows users to switch inputs, mix audio, record outputs, and live stream cameras, videos files, audio, and more, in resolutions of up to 4K.
-You can download vMix here.
+vMix is a desktop application that provides a software vision mixer and encoder for the Windows operating system.
+It allows users to switch inputs, mix audio, record output, and live stream cameras, video files, audio, and more.

 Getting Started

-Additional settings can be adjusted at this time based on your preferences and network capacity.
+You can configure the other Audio and Video settings based on your preferences and network capacity.

 Save your publishing profile and you are ready to start publishing with vMix.